Virus throws 2020 census into 'uncharted territory'

 The virus will also complicate counting the homeless, who are typically counted wherever they are located on April 1 — though counting will now begin later.
 Hennepin County has begun moving homeless seniors to suburban hotels, meaning they may be counted in Bloomington rather than where they typically reside in Minneapolis.

-Monica Nilsson, who operates two homeless shelters in Minneapolis, said that could mean the city loses out on more than $5 million over the next decade — based on estimates that each person counted garners $2,800 in federal funding for their community.
+Monica Nilsson, who operates two homeless shelters in Minneapolis, said that could mean the city loses out on more than $5 million over the next decade, based on estimates that each person counted garners $2,800 in federal funding for their community.

 “Minneapolis deserves that income because they are the ones who care for the homeless community,” said Nilsson, who is advising Hennepin County on counting the homeless.

-The Census Bureau is also encouraging homeless shelters to provide information on their residents so Census takers don’t need to conduct in-person interviews.
+The Census Bureau is also encouraging homeless shelters to provide information on their residents so census takers don’t need to conduct in-person interviews.
 But Nilsson said shelters are already experiencing staff shortages and dealing with complex quarantine arrangements.

 “We are scrambling as it is in our shelters,” Nilsson said.

-“We all depend on the Census helping us get proper data,” she added.
+“We all depend on the census helping us get proper data,” she added.
 “It’s just not the time for this right now.”

-Minneapolis Census Coordinator Alberder Gillespie said more than a dozen events aimed at raising awareness about the Census have been scuttled, including a doorknocking in north Minneapolis and a powwow on Franklin Avenue.
+Alberder Gillespie, Minneapolis census coordinator, said more than a dozen events aimed at raising awareness about the census have been scuttled, including a doorknocking in north Minneapolis and a powwow on Franklin Avenue.

-Gillespie said the 2020 Census was already unique in many ways because of the fight over the citizenship question and community fears about deportation.
+Gillespie said the 2020 census was already unique in many ways because of the fight over the citizenship question and community fears about deportation.

 “Now we have COVID-19.
 So it’s been a roller-coaster ride, to say the least,” Gillespie said.